EfeAbul/Object-Detection-Algorithm-Comparison/README.md

 Visual results and metric comparisons are available in the results/ directory.

-📁 Dataset
+# 📁 Dataset
-The dataset used in this project includes various classes such as cars, trucks, and motorcycles.
-It is formatted in the COCO annotation style.
+The dataset used in this project includes various classes such as cars, trucks, buses, ambulances and motorcycles.
 Due to file size, the dataset is hosted externally:

 🔗 Download Dataset (Google Drive)